George Pickens shows up with 126 yards, 2 touchdowns in Georgia’s victory over Missouri

 But in Georgia’s 49-14 rout of No. 25 Missouri, Pickens’ day finally came, as he finished with five receptions for 126 yards and two touchdowns.

-"That was the first look you really got where nobody's playing help [defense] on George," said quarterback JT Daniels during the postgame press conference.
+"That was the first [game] you really got where nobody's playing help [defense] on George," said quarterback JT Daniels during the postgame press conference.
 "It was George one on one, and that's what it looks like when it's George one on one. ...
-A 50-50 ball with George is an 80-80 ball."
+A 50-50 ball with George is an 80-20 ball."

 It was a much-anticipated performance from Pickens.
 As a freshman last season, he was Georgia’s leading receiver in receptions, yards and touchdowns.
 Perhaps it should’ve been expected.
 Saturday was the second game of Pickens’ career featuring two receiving touchdowns with the first also coming against Missouri in last year’s 27-0 victory.